maxludden/supergene-v2/books/book05/md/chapter-1784.md

 Although many people would fail the test, Lao Zhuoma was a Kate himself.
 He couldn’t just watch them die.

 Mike looked just as angry, too.
 He said.
 “The low lives of Taurus happily licked the boots of the Feathers when they were in control, but now that they have fallen, these scumbags have aligned themselves with the enemies of the Feathers.
-This is f*cking horrible!”
+This is fucking horrible!”

 “Which race did they sign up with?”
 Han Sen asked curiously.